dotlang/language/README.md

 - **Comments**: `//` is used to start a comment.
 - **Literals**: `123` integer literal, `'c'` character literal, `'this is a test'` string literal, `0xffe` hexadecimal number, `0b0101011101` binary number.
 You can separate digits using undescore: `1_000_000`.
 - **Terminator**: Each statement must be in a separate line and must not end with semicolon.
-- **Order**: Each source code file contains 3 sections: import, definitions and function.
-The order of the contents of source code file matters: `import` section must come first, then declarations and then functions come at the end.
+- **Order**: Each module contains 3 sections: import and binding.
+The order of the contents of source code file matters: `import` section must come first.
 If the order is not met, compiler will give errors.
 - Import section is used to reference other modules that are being used in this module.
 - Definitions section is used to define data types.
 - Function section is used to define function bodies.